micmejia/bible-dump/AMPC/Hebrews/Heb 1.md

 You have loved righteousness [You have delighted in integrity, virtue, and uprightness in purpose, thought, and action] and You have hated lawlessness (injustice and iniquity).
-Therefore God, [even] Your God ([^e]Godhead), has anointed You with the oil of exultant joy _and_ gladness above _and_ beyond Your companions.
+Therefore God, [even] Your God (Godhead), has anointed You with the oil of exultant joy _and_ gladness above _and_ beyond Your companions.